Rismosch/ris_engine/README.md

 #### 2. Move `./3rd_party/bin/shaderc_shared.dll` to a desired directory and set the environment variable `SHADERC_LIB_DIR` to that directory.

 [shaderc](https://crates.io/crates/shaderc) requires this dll during build time.
 It has a niche feature to store shader code in Rust source code, and compile them at build time using macros.
-Gimmickey and probably intended for small demo projects, but useless bloat if you ask me.
+Gimmicky and probably intended for small demo projects, but useless bloat if you ask me.

 Nevertheless it does try to try to search the dll, and one directory it's searching is the environment variable `SHADERC_LIB_DIR`.